CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/creating-candidate.rst

 candidate set providing some ranges for each input.

 .. note::
     To use this feature you need to install the latest version of PSUADE.
-For more details go to section :ref:`install_optional`
+For more details go to section :ref:`install_psuade`

 Loading from File
 -----------------

-In the **Ensemble Selection** box, click on the **Load from File...** button to select the file(s) for the construction of the design.
+In the **Design Setup** box, click on the **Load Load Existing Set** button to select the file(s) for the construction of the design.
 Several files can be selected and added to the box listing the chosen files.

-For each of the files selected using the pull-down menu, identify them as either a **Candidate** file or a **History** file. **Candidate** .csv files are comprised of possible input combinations from which the design can be constructed.
+For each of the files selected using the pull-down menu, identify them as either a **Candidate** file or a **Previous Data** file. **Candidate** .csv files are comprised of possible input combinations from which the design can be constructed.
 The columns of the file should contain the different input factors that define the dimensions of the input space.
 The rows of the file each identify one combination of input values that could be selected as a run in the final design.